-Please note that the insolvency considerations have been prepared on the basis of German law save as otherwise stated.
+Please note that the insolvency considerations have been prepared on the basis of Swiss law save as otherwise stated.
 However, issues under other laws may be relevant to your due diligence.
-For example, the law governing the CCP rules or related agreements; the law governing our insolvency; the law of the jurisdiction of incorporation of the CCP; the law of the location of any assets; and the law of the jurisdiction where the Branch that maintain the relevant banking relationship with you is established.
+For example, the law governing the CCP rules or related agreements; the law of the jurisdiction of incorporation of the CCP; and the law of the location of any assets.